-- Our students have now dispersed across the world and will be accessing our course with varying circumstances and needs.
-While any accommodations requests must still come through CASS, we recommend reaching out to your students to technology access and laptop capabilities.
+- Our students are joining our classes from different countries and time zones, and will be accessing your course with varying circumstances and needs.
+While any accommodations requests must come through CASS, we recommend reaching out to your students to assess technology access and laptop capabilities.
 Dr. Susanne Hall and Daniel Garcia (HSS) developed this survey template, which can be duplicated and edited for your own needs.

 Create a sense of community in your classroom

-- The online classroom is likely to be a new experience for students, who have experienced a lot of upheaval in the last month.
-If you hold Zoom 'lectures', try to log on a few minutes early, greet students and chat with them as they enter the classroom.
+- If you hold Zoom 'lectures', try to log on a few minutes early, greet students and chat with them as they enter the classroom.
 Encourage students to use the chat box to send messages.
-Engagement with the instructor and the class has been shown to improve student performance and sense of belonging.
+Allowing students to engage often with the instructor and with others in the class has been shown in the educational research to improve student performance and sense of belonging.

 Communicate frequently and often